 Green Burial Council Criteria for approval of Green Funeral products.

-Each GBC approved product is given a rating based upon the following additional criteria that is met:
+Each GBC-approved product is given a rating based upon the following additional criteria that are met:

-•Finishes and adhesives do not release toxic by-products within the facility where product is manufactured.
+•Finishes and adhesives do not release toxic by-products within the facility where the product is manufactured.

 •Finishes and adhesives do not contain plastics, acrylics, or similar synthetic polymeric materials.

 •Shell is made from materials harvested in an environmentally sustainable manner as certified by a third-party trust provider recognized by the GBC or from reclaimed/recycled materials.

 •Product utilizes a liner that is comprised of “organic” material as certified by a third-party trust provider recognized by the GBC.

 •Neither the transportation of any component material to the manufacturing location nor the transportation of the final product to the consumer exceeds 3000 miles.

 1 criterion met earns a “one leaf” rating

 2-3 criteria met to earn a “two leaf” rating